Incidents of racism and racially motivated violence have persisted throughout our history as a country. Things must change.

 - Achieving true belonging among Mayo Clinic's staff and students

-- Reflecting the diversity of our patients and communities among our staff and students
+- Reflecting the diversity of our patients and communities among our staff, students and leaders by ensuring equal employment, educational and advancement opportunities for all

-Driven by our values, we are here to publicly state that we are renewing our focus on fulfilling our vision for who we aspire to be: a place of equity, inclusion, and opportunity for all, including our Black staff and patients and for the entire Black community.
+Driven by our values, in 2020, Mayo renewed our focus on fulfilling our vision for who we aspire to be: a place of equity, inclusion and opportunity for all, including our Black staff and patients and for the entire Black community.
+Today we continue to focus on fulfilling our vision by fostering a culture of belonging and safety for staff and patients, staying true to our core values and working together with compassion and respect.

 Aligning with our path leading to 2030, Mayo Clinic is pledging $100 million over the next 10 years to eliminate racism and advance equity and inclusion within Mayo Clinic, and to improve health equity.
 We will make sure every dollar of this commitment is put to meaningful and actionable use.